jundalisay/spblist/content/en/material/principles/intro/chapter-04b.md

 Axioms | Propositions
 --- | ---
-The Law of Conservation of Idea | This manifests as Gravitational Signatures . | Gravitational Signatures lead to Gravitational Territories
+The Law of Conservation of Idea | This manifests as Gravitational Signatures . | Gravitational Signatures lead to Gravitational Territories whenever the Spacetime Layer is considered

 The interaction between gravitational signatures naturally lead to gravitational territories which represent the space of the identity.
 In Physics, this is known as 'gravitational fields'.